zemian/php-lessons/readme.md

 ## Learning Path

-* `basic` - Learn the basic programming language syntax and construct
+* `basic` - Learn the basic PHP programming language syntax and construct
-* `commontasks` - Learn how to do some common tasks with the language
+* `commontasks` - Learn how to do some common tasks with the PHP language mixed with HTML/CSS and JS.

 ## Required Software